appcircleio/appcircle-docusaurus/docs/publish-module/send-to-googleplay.md

 ### Prerequisites

 Before uploading a binary to the store, please make sure that an application listing is created in Google Play and the initial binary is manually uploaded with the same keystore and the application ID (package name).
 Otherwise, the store upload process will fail.
-This is a known limitation of Google Play, which is in place for security purposes.
+This is a known limitation of Google Play that is in place for security purposes.

 You also need to have a Google Service Account and its key as a JSON file.
-Please refer to the following document for more information about service accounts
+Please refer to the following document for more information about service accounts.

 <ContentRef url="/account/adding-google-play-service-account">
   Adding Google Play Service Accounts